An Italian case study shows promising results for adding bakery by-products as a feed ingredient to lactating cows’ diet.

 Bakery by-products may lower global warming potential from milk production

-At the moment, Associate Professor Stefania Colombini and colleagues at the University of Milan, are evaluating case studies on different cattle farms that use some sources of by-products in their diet.
-So far, the most promising result was seen in a farm that changed from a standard diet to a circular one, including bakery by-products.
-The cows in this case study farm were fed bakery by-products (former food) in their diets as energy source.
-The researchers concluded that the circular diet seemed to be more sustainable, in terms of global warming potential (GWP) related to milk production.
-They calculated the impact both per kilogram fat and protein corrected milk and per individual daily diet, using Life Cycle Assessment approach (LCA).
+Colombini and her colleagues have evaluated case studies on different cattle farms that use some sources of by-products in their diet.
+The most promising result was seen in a farm that changed from a standard diet to a circular one, including bakery by-products.
+The cows in this case study farm were fed bakery by-products in their diets as energy source.

 “In Vivo trials where cows were fed a control diet or a bakery by-product diet support the findings from the case farm.
 The milk production of the cows who were fed bakery by-products was a little higher” says Colombini.